 Once your template is ready, you'll be all set to export custom-branded visuals with one click.
 You can do it manually if you'd prefer, or you can set up a Zapier integration that will automatically post your image with corresponding text from another field if a certain event triggers (for example, if a permalink is added to a record's URL field—indicating that a story has gone live—which then causes the record to move into a filtered view of live stories).

-Can't get enough of Airtable Blocks?
-Sign up for our Blocks mailing list to get updated for each new block we launch!
+Can't get enough of Airtable Apps?
+Sign up for our Apps mailing list to get updated for each new app we launch!